 Undoubtedly, every organisation will have its own challenges, but if an organisation working with volunteers has implemented a volunteer management software successfully, there stands a good chance you’ve once shared pain points too.
 Don’t forget to reach out to your peers or support groups for help, advice and success stories.

 Leverage the software sales team to your advantage; share your needs, wants, challenges and concerns.
-Use them as a resource to build your case and gather information on the key features and functionality and discuss how others have had success.
-Finally, request a full demonstration of the software and discover the benefits along the way.
+Use them as a resource to build your case and gather information on the key features and functionality and discuss how others have demonstrated success.
+Finally, request a full demonstration of the software and discover the many benefits along the way.

 If you want to get a head start on your research, take a product tour, request a demo or look at Assemble’s customer stories, you can read a little more about how we’ve helped other charities such as Barnardo’s, RSPCA and Save the Children UK on our website.